 Lily founded Scandobean Productions LLC in 2010 because of her belief that the entertainment sphere is the best medium to inspire thinking, educate and forge differences by changing the way people understand the world and view one another.

-Currently, Lily is proudly supporting the Broadway productions of 1984 on Broadway, The Band's Visit (soon on Broadway), Indecent by Paula Vogel and Sweat by Lynn Nottage, and also the London and National Tour productions of An American In Paris.
-Lily was last represented on Broadway in 2015 by the Tony-nominated dark comedy Hand To God, which transferred to the West End in 2016.
+Lily was previously represented on Broadway in 2015 by the Tony-nominated dark comedy Hand To God, which transferred to the West End in 2016.
 The play was nominated for 4 Tonys and an Olivier Award and is the most produced new play in the U.S. in the 2016-17 season.
 Lily's other Broadway credits include: the Tony-nominated revival of Andrew Lloyd Weber’s Jesus Christ Superstar, David Henry Hwang’s Chinglish on Broadway and its first international tour, and the 2014 revival of the timeless romantic play Love Letters by A.R.
 Gurney.
 Her Off-Broadway credits include The Other Josh Cohen (NYTimes Critics' Pick), Here Lies Love (NYTimes Critics' Pick), and Miss Abigail's Guide to Dating and Mating.
-She has also proudly supported the productions of Tony-winner Beautiful, Tony-winner The Mountaintop, The Addams Family (The International Tour), Something Rotten (Broadway & National Tour), If/Then, The Last Ship, Ann, and more.
+She has also proudly supported the productions of Pulitzer-winner Sweat, Tony-winner Indecent, Tony-winner The Mountaintop, Tony-winner Three Tall Women, Iceman Cometh, box office smash hit Boys In The Band, The Addams Family (The National and International Tour), Something Rotten (Broadway & National Tour), An American In Paris (National Tour & West End), If/Then, The Last Ship, Ann, 1984, and many more.

 Lily is deeply committed to public service and is constantly looking for opportunities to give back.

+On June 20, 2018, Lily was confirmed by the New York State Senate as Commissioner to the New York State Liquor Authority.
 Lily is a Member of the Board of Advisors to the Yale School of Drama.
-Lily was appointed a member of Community Board 4 in Manhattan in 2015.
-She currently serves as the Board's Co-Secretary.
-She is the Chair of the Board of Directors of Gouverneur Families, a 501(c)(3) that works to support and enhance the direct services of Gouverneur Health, a 130-year old full-service nursing facility and outpatient clinic on the Lower East Side of Manhattan.
+Lily was a member of Community Board 4 in Manhattan from 2015 to 2018 and served as the Board's Co-Secretary from 2016 to 2017.
 She serves as Secretary to the Board of Trustees of the Lark Play Development Center, an organization which supports playwrights in developing their work in this world in progress.
-She is a Board Member of The Lilly Awards, an advocacy organization intended to increase and support the presence of women in the theatre industry.
-She is a member of the New York City Bar Association Alternate Dispute Resolution Committee.
+She is Treasurer to the Board of Directors of The Lillys, an advocacy organization intended to increase and support the presence of women in the theatre industry.
+She is a member of the New York City Bar Association Alternate Land Use Planning & Zoning Committee.
 She is also a member of the National Committee on United States-China Relations.
-Perhaps most importantly, Lily serves as a trustee to both her parents' charitable foundations, both of which contribute generously each year to educational and social causes.
+Perhaps most importantly, Lily serves as a trustee to both her parents' charitable foundations, both of which contribute to educational and social causes.

 She is a graduate of Yale College and Yale Law School.
 She was born in Hong Kong and speaks fluent Cantonese.
 Besides producing, Lily also has a real estate business and mediates family, entertainment, and other contract disputes.
 Lily was previously a lawyer at the law firms of Shearman & Sterling LLP and Morrison & Foerster LLP; specializing in white collar criminal litigation and securities class actions.
 In 2010, she served as Legislative Counsel in the New York State Senate.